MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

       report_as: 4
 ```

-The default config includes a few snippets that require a subscription.
-To avoid warn messages you should comment out everything that "Requires a subscription to Thoth to use" (just search for it in the file).
+The default config includes a few snippets that requires a subscription.
+To avoid warn messages you should comment-out everything that "Requires a subscription to Thoth to use" (just search for it in the file).

-For Anubis to be able to access the socket we will create later we will have to change the service file (`/usr/lib/systemd/system/anubis@.service`) and set the user anubis is being executed by to `www-data`:
+For Anubis to be able to access the socket, that we will use later, we will have to change the service file (`/usr/lib/systemd/system/anubis@.service`) and set the user anubis is being executed by to `www-data`:

-1. remove `DynamicUser=yes`
+1. Remove: `DynamicUser=yes`
-2. add `User=www-data`
+2. Add: `User=www-data`

 There are some paths that have to be created and then owned by `www-data`:

 - `/opt/anubis/`
 - `/run/anubis/`
 - `/run/nginx/`

 ### Starting it

-Then start Anubis with `systemctl enable --now`:
+Then start Anubis, via:

 ```bash
 sudo systemctl enable --now anubis@mbin.service
 ```

-Test to make sure it's running with curl:
+Test to make sure Anibus is running using the `curl` command:

 ```bash
 curl http://localhost:4673/metrics
 ```

-If you need to restart it, just run:
+If you need to restart Anubis, just run:

 ```bash
 sudo systemctl restart anubis@mbin.service